joshmckibbin/SimpleShibboleth/README.md

-# SimpleShib
+# Simple Shibboleth

-SimpleShib is a WordPress plugin to authenticate users with a Shibboleth Single Sign-On infrastructure.
+Simple Shibboleth is a WordPress plugin to authenticate users with a Shibboleth Single Sign-On infrastructure.

+Simple Shibboleth began as a fork of [SimpleShib](https://github.com/srguglielmo/SimpleShib) by [srguglielmo](https://github.com/srguglielmo)

 ## Documentation